hunterjackson/docs/source/cassandra-cdc.rst

     There should be only one Connector Worker instance per machine.
 Any more won't have any effect

 Cassandra supports  a master-less "ring" architecture.
 Each of the node in the Cassandra ring cluster will be responsible for storing the table records.
-The partition key hash and number of rings in the cluster determines the where each record is stored. (we leave aside replication from this discussion).
+The partition key hash and number of rings in the cluster determines the node where each record is stored. (we leave aside replication from this discussion).

 Upon flushing the memtable to disk, all the commit log segments containing data for CDC-enabled tables are moved to the